Sedona Arizona — Gateway To Sedona

 Gateway To Sedona has been covering informative and fascinating Sedona and Northern Arizona stories in photo-essay style since its official launch in 2002.
 A wealth of articles with amazing photos of Sedona—its famed red rocks, nature and wildlife, and famous landmarks—give you ideas about what to do and where to stay based on your preferred activities.

-See our latest articles and news stories.
-We present topics of interest to visitors, such as upcoming events, and photo-essays on places to go hiking, sightseeing, and other things to do during a stay in Sedona.
+See our photo galleries, and latest articles.
+We present topics of interest to visitors, such as special features, upcoming events, and photo-essays on places to go hiking, sightseeing, and other things to do during a stay in Sedona.
 We also cover topics in support of protecting the unique and fragile Northern Arizona ecosystem of which Sedona is a part.
 We are a "photo-essay style" online magazine promoting all things about Red Rock country, so you'll actually get a bird's eye view of the region while enjoying our wide-ranging, original series and articles found nowhere else.

 Also referred to as Red Rock Country, Sedona is now recognized as a favorite US Southwest vacation destination.
 Drawn first by the incredible scenery, visitors look forward to the many activities and experiences they can have in Sedona.
 For outdoor fun, there's hiking or biking along beautiful, well marked trails, jeep and other scenic tours, and golf.
 Topics of interest bring visitors to the region as well: history, nature, geology, archaeology, and art.
 For couples, Sedona has become a premier wedding destination and its reputation as a spiritual mecca has attracted artists and seekers from around the world.
 Sedona has been voted the most beautiful place in America, and neighboring Oak Creek Canyon, located just north of Sedona, is considered among the most scenic drives in the country.
 To top it off, Sedona is just a day trip from natural wonders like the Grand Canyon or fun drives along historic Route 66.

-Stay awhile!
-Choose Sedona lodging to suit your ultimate comfort and fun.
+Find The Perfect Sedona lodging or activities to suit your ultimate comfort and fun

 Explore!
 Discover the many things to see and do in this magical place.